Date of publication of Silent Witness 23 | BBC plot, cast, trailer - Mash Viral

 What will happen in the next season of Silent Witness?

-In addition to a picture of the cast of Silent Witness surrounded by the wreckage of a plane crash (see above), the BBC has also released a summary for the new season:
+In addition to a picture of the cast of Silent Witness surrounded by the wreckage of a plane crash (see above), the BBC has also released a synopsis for the new season:

 “A body in the concrete pillar of a parking lot.
 A crashed plane.
 Scientific research went wrong.
 The cases that end in the Lyell Center are rarely easy.
 The initial suspicion is being questioned as the evidence grows, and Nikki and the team have to work harder than ever to find out the truth. “

-The above-mentioned plane crash was caused by co-star David Caves, the Dr. Jack Hodgson plays as described in something from a “Bond movie”.
+The aforementioned plane crash was caused by co-star David Caves, the Dr. Jack Hodgson plays as described in something from a “Bond movie”.

 The team is looking for answers in the wreckage of a plane crash – was it a terrible accident or something weird?